glaubercezar/MQTT-Web-Client/README.md

 # MQTT-Web-Client

-This web tool runs on any modern browser, which supports websockets.
+This tool runs on any modern browser, which supports websockets.
 You can use it to publish and subscribe to JSON messages.
 Very useful for testing and developing applications which use MQTT over websockets.

 ## Features